simo1c/GateMeClass/manual/readme.md

                             seed = 1)
 table(res$labels)
 ```
-GateMeClass gives the possibility to use the or (|) and XOR (^) logical operators in the marker table.
+GateMeClass supports the use of the or (|) and XOR (^) logical operators in the marker table.
 For example, if we want to identify cells that expresses CD11b, CD11c or both we can create the following marker table:

 ```
 gate <- data.frame(Cell = c("Cells"), Gate = ("CD11b+|CD11c+|"))